 Back covers work as great sales copy for Amazon and other online sellers!

-Should You Personalize Your Query Letter?
+First, Personalize Your Query Letter

-Do not submit query letter that is not addressed to a specific agent.
+Do not submit a query letter that is not addressed to a specific agent.
 Literary agents are part of literary agencies, but the specific agent is the one you will grow a business relationship with.

 Which reminds me, make sure you spell their name right!
+Double check.

-You’d be surprised how many query letters spell the agents name wrong, and while this doesn’t guarantee a rejection, it doesn’t help.
+You’d be surprised how many query letters spell the agent’s name wrong, and while this doesn’t guarantee a rejection, it doesn’t help.

 If a literary agent is interested in representing you, they will do their fair share of research on you and your work.
 Mistakes happen, but spelling a name correctly makes for a friendlier beginning.